-The hybrid estimation is a combination of the two techniques mentioned previously, where symbols containing only carrier pilots (pilot symbols), and symbols containing data carriers interspersed with pilots are used.
+The hybrid estimation is a combination of the two techniques mentioned previously, where symbols containing only pilots (pilot symbols), and symbols containing data subcarriers interspersed with pilot subcarriers are used.
 Thus, an accurate estimation of the channel is held every K_D OFDM symbols.
 In the remaining time, the estimation is not as precise as the first one, but enough to maintain a good channel estimation.
 In this case, the throughput is given by